NativeScript/docs-v8/native-api-access.md

 ```

 ::: warning Note
-The code block is wrapped with `global.isAndroid` so that it is only executed on Android.
-Otherwise, the app will crash on iOS when it tries to access APIs that are not part of the iOS platform.
+The code block is wrapped with `global.isAndroid` so it's only executed on Android.
+Otherwise the app would crash on iOS when it tries to access APIs that are not part of the iOS platform.

-Since this code is only for Android API 21+ we have also included a sdk version check so that you can copy and paste this code in your application.
+Since this code is only for Android API 21+ we have also included a sdk version check.
 :::

-Now for a short walk through of one way to go about translating Java to JavaScript.
+Now for a short walkthrough of one way to go about translating Java to JavaScript.

 1. JavaScript uses `const, let, var` to declare variables.
-So we can not use the types to declare what variable in this way.
-Using TypeScript you can assign a variable a native type using the `@nativescript/types` developer dependency.
+Further with TypeScript we can assign any variable a platform native type using the `@nativescript/types` package.
 2. Next we see the method `getSystemService(BATTERY_SERVICE)` is being executed.
-We can search the Android docs for this method.
-The [getSystemService method is documented here](https://developer.android.com/reference/android/content/Context#getSystemService).
+We can find the [getSystemService method is documented here](https://developer.android.com/reference/android/content/Context#getSystemService) on Android docs.

    The method is a public abstract of the `android.content.Context`.
-In the Java code you typically see `context` which will be an instance of the application context.
-In NativeScript you can get the Android context a couple ways, the `Utils` of `@nativescript/core` provides a method to get the Android context: `Utils.android.getApplicationContext()`.
+In the Java code you typically see `context` which would be an instance of the Application Context.
+In NativeScript we can use `Utils` from `@nativescript/core` which provides a method to get the Android context: `Utils.android.getApplicationContext()`.

 3. The `getSystemService(java.lang.String)` method accepts a String.
 When programming in Android you can use `BATTERY_SERVICE` if the `import android.content.Context` is declared in the .java file.
 The compiler will know that `BATTERY_SERVICE` is the [static final string declared here](https://developer.android.com/reference/android/content/Context#BATTERY_SERVICE).